 - Help guide local innovation projects

-- Training in Technology Ethics
+- Study of Technology Ethics

 - Critical analysis of Responsible Innovation

 - Training in Commercialization Engine

 - Connect to an innovation project via the IDEA Center

 - Conduct research and analysis on its ethical and social dimensions

 - Refine and write up findings for possible publication

 For questions, contact Mark Bourgeois, firstname.lastname@example.org